Michael E. DeBakey VA Medical Center - Houston, Texas

-The PGY2 will gain many diverse teaching experiences throughout the year, such as precepting PGY-1 residents and students.
-In addition, the resident will be expected to provide in-service presentations to medical and pharmacy staff and present journal clubs, case presentations, and a minimum of one Therapeutics lecture at Texas Southern University College of Pharmacy and Health Sciences.
+The PGY2 ID Resident will gain many diverse teaching experiences throughout the year, such as precepting PGY1 pharmacy residents and pharmacy students.
+In addition, the resident will be expected to provide in-service presentations to medical and pharmacy staff, present journal clubs, case presentations, and may have an opportunity to teach one Therapeutics lecture at Texas Southern University College of Pharmacy and Health Sciences.
 The resident is highly encouraged to apply to become a Texas State Board of Pharmacy licensed preceptor.

 Salary and Benefits

 Applicants should submit all application materials through PhORCAS.
-The deadline is January 10, 2014.
-The National Matching Service Code is 6744.
+The deadline is January 4th of every year.

 Michael E. DeBakey VA Medical Center